What is Canary Deployment? When and How To Use It

 When to use a canary release

-A canary deployment or canary release can and should be used in multiple use cases.
-Before going into when to use it, let’s discover how it got its name “canary”.
-Until the 1980s coal miners in the UK, Australia, Canada and US used canary birds as an early warning system for harmful gases like carbon monoxide and methane.
-These birds would show visible distress in presence of gas alerting the miners of danger before they could recognize it themselves.
+Until the 1980s, coal miners in the UK, Australia, Canada, and the US used canaries as an early warning system for harmful gases like carbon monoxide and methane.
+These birds would show visible distress in the presence of gas, alerting the miners of danger before they could recognise it themselves.

-For the question of when to use canary deployment; we see it as a must for any change in the critical path.
+For the question of when to use a canary deployment; we see it as a must for any change in the critical path.
 It can also be used for other non-critical features or to A/B test some new idea as an experiment.
-The highest benefit of canary releases can be realized when the stakes are high, as in the example below.
+The biggest benefit of canary releases can be realised when the stakes are high, as in the example below.

 Example of Payment gateway for an e-commerce company

-As an example, let’s say an e-commerce company is using Braintree for processing all its payments.
+Let’s say an e-commerce company is using Braintree for processing all its payments.
 For flexible payment options and to integrate with other payment providers, the company decides to switch to Stripe as the payment gateway.
-To make this switch, our hypothetical company should use a canary release to minimize the risk.
-Bear in mind that most if not all of the income for an e-commerce company comes from the checkout and collecting money from customers at checkout.
-It is the most vital part of the critical path, and any glitch on checkout or payment gateway level is a real disaster for our little e-commerce venture.
+To make this switch, our hypothetical company should use a canary release to minimise the risk.
+Bear in mind that most, if not all, of the income for an e-commerce company comes from the checkout and collecting money from customers at checkout.
+It’s the most vital part of the critical path, and any glitch during checkout or at the payment gateway level is a real disaster for this e-commerce venture.

 From 1% to 5% then eventually to 100% customers using Stripe

-If the second release is successful, the next step can be to release the new payment gateway to 1% of the customer and see how that works out.
-At this stage, 1% of the customers will use Stripe as the payment gateway, and 99% will still be using the tried and tested previous integration with Braintree.
-Gradually in days/weeks, the balance can be shifted to 50/50 where 50% of the customers use Stripe and the other half use Braintree.
+If the second release is successful, the next step can be to release the new payment gateway to 1% of the customer base and see how this works out.
+At this stage, 1% of the customers will use Stripe as the payment gateway and 99% will still be using the previous integration with Braintree.
+Gradually the balance can be shifted to 50/50, where 50% of the customers use Stripe and the other half use Braintree.

-Similarly, any bugs can be fixed and it only affects the percent of users using Stripe.
-Depending on the risk appetite and the reasons to switch to a new payment gateway.
-Eventually, 100% of the traffic/customers will use the Stripe payment gateway and after weeks/months of inactivity, the Braintree integration can be removed from the code as needed.
+Similarly, any bugs can be fixed and will still only affect the users using Stripe.
+Depending on the company’s appetite for risk, as well as the reasons for switching to a new payment gateway, this may take days, weeks, or months.
+Eventually, 100% of the traffic/customers will be routed to the Stripe payment gateway and after weeks/months of inactivity, the Braintree integration can be removed from the code.
 At this point, the Stripe integration will be generally bug-free and ready for prime time even from an infrastructure point of view.

 Regardless of the scale, the idea of canary deployment is very powerful.
-Even if you have 100s or 1000s of users, testing out new features in production with a small set of real users can be very beneficial.
-In the next section, we will look at the numerous benefits of canary deployment.
+Even if you have hundreds or thousands of users, testing out new features in production with a small set of real users can be very beneficial.
+In the next section, we’ll look at some of the drawbacks of canary deployments.

 Benefits of canary deployment

-Without a doubt, canary deployment minimizes the risk of releasing a new version of the software.
+Without a doubt, canary deployment minimises the risk of releasing a new version of your software.
 There are other benefits of canary deployment too, some notable ones are:

 Capacity testing

 We can generally predict the resources needed for a new system and give a range of how much traffic it will get.
 This is important when we want to introduce a new microservice that is replacing an existing older system.
-With the canary release, we can divert for example 1% of the production traffic and test our assumptions on the resources the service will need.
+With a canary release, we can divert 1% of the production traffic, for example, and test our assumptions of the resources the service will need.
 Any performance issue or bottleneck can be identified earlier, thereby it can get solved faster.
 With the safety valve of a canary release, we can turn back the traffic to 0% on the new system while issues are being fixed.

 Early feedback

 Even though we thoroughly test new systems or features in staging, it cannot be said with certainty how the feature will turn out with the full production traffic load.
-There might be those edge cases that are only seen when the feature is used in a production environment.
-This is where a canary release helps us get the early feedback without affecting most of the traffic from a very small subset/percent of the production traffic.
+There might be edge cases that are only discovered when the feature is used in a production environment.
+This is where a canary release helps us get critical early feedback without affecting most of the traffic from a very small subset/percentage of the production traffic.
 With early feedback, we can change the feature if need be and make it even better for the next set of users who will get the new feature.

 Easy rollback